Carol Ummel Lindquist, Ph.D, FAClinP

 Education and Clinical Training

 Dr. Lindquist graduated from Miami University in Psychology Magna Cum Laude and was elected to Phi Beta Kappa.
 She received her Ph.D. from the University of Illinois, Urbana-Champaign.
 Her clinical training included internships in Illinois and California.

 Dr. Lindquist has received intensive postgraduate training in couples therapy.
 She has done additional training in couples therapy from the Couples Institute in Menlo Park and completed an externship in Advanced Training in Emotionally Focused Couples Therapy (EFT).
 She also completed an externship at the Masters and Johnson Institute.
-She has Level I and Level II training, peak performance training and is certified to use EMDR.
+She is an EMDR approved consultant with peak performance training.

 Dr. Lindquist enjoys working with couples and individuals.
 She is probably most well known as a therapist for working with high conflict and violent couples and treatment of trauma.
 She likes to align whatever techniques apply to a particular issue with positive psychology.
 She frequently acts as a consultant for other therapists on difficult cases.